chinapedia/wikipedia.abstract.en/Page/Gautama_Buddha.md

 Nature of traditional depictions

-Astasahasrika_Prajnaparamita_Queen_Maya_Birth.jpeg miraculously giving birth to Siddhārtha.
+miraculously giving birth to Siddhārtha.
 Sanskrit, palm-leaf manuscript.
 Nālandā, Bihar, India.
 Pāla period]] In the earliest Buddhist texts, the nikāyas and āgamas, the Buddha is not depicted as possessing omniscience (_sabbaññu_)[20] nor is he depicted as being an eternal transcendent (_lokottara_) being.
 According to Bhikkhu Analayo, ideas of the Buddha's omniscience (along with an increasing tendency to deify him and his biography) are found only later, in the Mahayana sutras and later Pali commentaries or texts such as the _Mahāvastu_.[21]
 In the _Sandaka Sutta_, the Buddha's disciple Ananda outlines an argument against the claims of teachers who say they are all knowing [22] while in the _Tevijjavacchagotta Sutta_ the Buddha himself states that he has never made a claim to being omniscient, instead he claimed to have the "higher knowledges" (abhijñā).[23]
 The earliest biographical material from the Pali Nikayas focuses on the Buddha's life as a śramaṇa, his search for enlightenment under various teachers such as Alara Kalama and his forty-five-year career as a teacher.[24]

 Traditional biographies of Gautama generally include numerous miracles, omens, and supernatural events.
 The character of the Buddha in these traditional biographies is often that of a fully transcendent (Skt. _lokottara_) and perfected being who is unencumbered by the mundane world.
 In the _Mahāvastu_, over the course of many lives, Gautama is said to have developed supramundane abilities including: a painless birth conceived without intercourse; no need for sleep, food, medicine, or bathing, although engaging in such "in conformity with the world"; omniscience, and the ability to "suppress karma".
 Nevertheless, some of the more ordinary details of his life have been gathered from these traditional sources.
 In modern times there has been an attempt to form a secular understanding of Siddhārtha Gautama's life by omitting the traditional supernatural elements of his early biographies.